henderiw-kpt/kptgen/site/reference/cli/clone/README.md

 linkTitle: "clone"
 type: docs
 description: >
-  Clone copies some file from a git repo a target dir.
+  Clone copies the yaml files of a git repo to a target directory.
 ---

 <!--mdtogo:Short
-    Copy kubebuilder files to a package.
+    Clone copies the yaml files of a git repo to a target directory.
 -->

-`clone` copies files from a git repo to a kpt package.
+`clone` copies the yaml files of a git repo to a target directory.

 ### Synopsis

 <!--mdtogo:Long-->

 ```
-kptgen clone GIT_REPO TARGET_DIR [flags]
+kptgen clone GIT_REPO_URL TARGET_DIR [flags]
 ```

 #### Args